Join Us

 For CLL patients infection can be a real risk.
 However, you can reduce this by:

-• Avoiding crowded places where there is a risk of infection.
+• Avoiding crowded places where there is a risk of infection, especially in winter months.

 • Washing your hands regularly.